Beatrice Worsley: Early life

 Beatrice was born on 18 October 1921 to Joel and Beatrice Marie (nee Trinker).
 Joel was born in 1887 to a working-class family in Ashton-Under-Lyne, Manchester.
 Beatrice Marie's grandparents had started a textile mill in Xia, Mexico, in the 1850s, and in 1908, Joel and Beatrice Marie moved to work at the plant.
 The plant was destroyed by rebels around 1917, and Joel took a job in El Salto with the Rio Grande group's CIMSA mills, rising to become the general manager.

 Beatrice Marie gave birth to a son in 1920, Charles Robert, and then Beatrice Helen the next year.
 The two were homeschooled for security reasons, having little interaction with their neighbours.
 In 1929, Joel moved the family to Toronto to provide better schooling for his children.
 Charles entered Upper Canada College, while Beatrice started at Brown Public School, but moved to Bishop Strachan School in 1935.

 Bishop Strachan offered two tracks, and Beatrice enrolled in the more difficult university prep courses.
 She excelled to the point that the headmaster stated she was one of the best students to attend the school.
 She graduated in 1939 with awards in maths, science, and for having the highest overall grade, earned the Governor General's Award.

 Undergraduate studies

-Worsley won the Burnside Scholarship in Science from Trinity College, part of the University of Toronto, and began studies in September 1939.
+Worsley won the Burnside Scholarship in Science from Trinity College, part of the University of Toronto (U of T), and began studies in September 1939.
 Her high marks won her the first Alexander T. Fulton Scholarship in Science.

 For her second year, she transferred to the Mathematics and Physics division, an applied program rather than a theoretical one.
 In her third year, Worsley won the James Scott Scholarship in Mathematics and Physics.
 Graduating in 1944 in mathematics and physics with a Bachelor of Arts, she had the distinction of earning the highest mark in every class every year.